LuredbyLogic/decode-cdn-urls/README.md

-Of course.
-Here is a `README.md` file for the Python script, formatted in Markdown for GitHub.

----

 # CDN Image URL Decoder

 A simple, command-line Python script to decode CDN-processed image URLs and retrieve the original source URL.